Zone-organization/Nuclear-Engine/README.md

   - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core RenderAPIs.
   - Support for Point, Bilinear, Tri-linear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
   - Support for HLSL Shader which can be Cross Compiled to GLSL.
+  - Support for Separate Shader or even faster Unified Shader.
   - Fastest Design Possible through If statements in debug build and direct RenderAPI calls in release build

 - __Renderer__